Charles E W Bean, Diaries, AWM38 3DRL 606/94/1 - November - December 1917 - Part 2

 I must say tt to me it is

-a admiration of Haig & Robertson
+a condemnation of Haig & Robertson

 tt they did not themselves support

-it' before.
-White agreed to this
+it, before.
+White agreed to this.

 It will probably breed trouble

-- Haig & Roberson will not fail
+- Haig & Roberson will not give

 they will probably have to go.